javascriptispain/javascriptispain/README.md

 i regret learning javascript but i love it

-14 years experience for a entry lvl job
+8 years experience for a entry lvl job bruh